equinix/metal-cli/README.md

   -h, --help            help for packet
       --version         version for packet

-Use "packet [command] --help" for more information about a command.
+Use "metal [command] --help" for more information about a command.
 ```

 ## Includes and Excludes